Dr Tanya Doody

-Tanya also provides integrative science linking ecological response of riparian vegetation to floodplain inundation and remote sensing to investigate impacts of water reform policy within the Murray-Darling Basin Plan.
-The aim is to understand what a range of floodplain environmental watering management options might have on vegetation ecosystem function.
-She has also undertaken several studies using ecological response models to provide management solutions to water managers.
+Additionally, Tanya provides integrative science linking ecological response of riparian vegetation to floodplain inundation and remote sensing to investigate outcomes of water reform policy within the Murray-Darling Basin.
+The research objective is to understand floodplain ecosystem function responses to environmental watering management options.

 Tanya has also undertaken several studies using ecological response models to provide management solutions to water managers and works in Nepal, linking river flow and ecology within Nepalese river systems, providing leadership and capacity building for up to 20 local ecologists and local post-graduate students.

 - SARGDV: Efficient identification of groundwater-dependent vegetation using synthetic aperture radar M Terrett, D Fryer, T Doody, H Nguyen, P Castellazzi (2020) arXiv preprint arXiv:2009.03129